Perspective changes things

 Today, we were in the grocery store waiting in line for the deli and I noticed 3 teenage boys that kept glancing at us and laughing.

-After a few seconds, I heard one of the teenagers call their mom over and then motioned our way.
+After a few seconds, I heard one of the teenagers call their mom over and then motion our way.
 “That used to be us, mom!”
 Their mom smiled at me and joined in their laughter.
-She told them she remembers when they hung off the cart in all directions and how crazy those days were.
+She told them she remembered when they hung off the cart in all directions and how crazy those days were.

 The whole thing made me smile.
 While that mom was looking back and remembering the little years, I was watching her and her teenage boys and thinking about our future.
 This gave me a glimpse outside of my immediate perspective, which is nice to have every now and then.